xiwcx/sass-intro/README.md

         -  Compass.app: works in mac, linux, and PC
         -  Scout: for Windows
         -  Codekit (livereload doesn't work in Firefox, only webkit)
+-  Style injection
+    - Keep a browser window open.
+    - What is livereload? (style injection)
+    - No page refresh, maintain states.
+Save time and waiting.
+Little waits add up.
 - Inspecting your css, revising your sass
     - Turn on Sass line number comments
     - Using sass inspector
-    - Going cray cray and saving from the inspector directly to sass.
+    - Going cray cray and saving from the inspector directly to sass
+- What to upload, brief touch on mysql import/ git

 ## This concludes.
 Questions?